FAQs

 Will untinted Equisol darken the timber?

-All oil based products will slightly darken the natural timber.
-The oil penetrates the timber fibres providing nourishment and protection.
-If you soak the timber with water, it will have the similar look as coating it with clear Equisol E365 clear.
+All oil-based products will slightly darken natural timber.
+The oil penetrates the timber fibres, providing nourishment and protection.
+Soaking the timber with water will have a similar look to coating it with clear Equisol Pro E365.

 Can I apply more than two coats?